Smart cities aren’t just a dream of the future.

 Availability: Without actionable, real-time, and reliable access to data, the smart city can’t thrive.
-How data is collected, distilled and shared is critical, and security solutions must avoid negative effects on availability.
+How information is collected, distilled, and shared is critical, and security solutions must avoid negative effects on availability.

 Integrity: Smart cities depend on reliable and accurate data.
 Measures must be taken to ensure that data is accurate and free from manipulation.